 Thunder Knob Trail is a 3.5 mile moderately trafficked out and back trail located near Marblemount, Washington that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 I took my eleven year old son and my 3 year old lab.
 Perfect length and elevation gain for minimal complaining. :) beautiful view of the lake from the top.
 Well maintained trail.